donnyvangulik/heishamon-rules-opentherm/README.md

 # HeishaMon Rules: DHW Sterilization Improvements

-This repository contains ESPEasy-style rules tailored for **HeishaMon**-driven Panasonic Aquarea systems.
+This repository contains rules tailored for **HeishaMon**-driven Panasonic Aquarea systems.
 The focus is ensuring **DHW sterilization reliably exceeds 50 °C** by:

 - Disabling **Quiet Mode** during active sterilization (`@Sterilization_State == 1`), so the compressor can ramp.
 - Allowing higher **pump-duty headroom** (clamped to 140) on the **DHW path** to improve heat transfer, while keeping the dynamic safeguards for **space heating (CH)**.